Leverkusen (D), Forum

 Ragnhild Hemsing stands out amongst the rising stars in Norway as a remarkably poised artist.
 Her unique upbringing, deeply immersed in the rich folk music traditions of Norway enables her to be one of the first artists to successfully merge the instantly identifiable characteristics of Norwegian folk and classical performance in a young, fresh and entirely contemporary fashion.

 She supplements her large repertoire of standard solo classical works for violin with more unusual and complex works written for the Hardanger Fiddle.
 Ragnhild’s most notable contemporary collaboration is her work with the young Norwegian choreographer, Hallgrim Hansegård.
 Both have performed ‘YR’, by Norwegian composer Lasse Thoresen, throughout Norway and she has recorded this work for her solo debut-CD on the Simax label.
 This CD as well as her recording of Halvorsen’s “Fossegrimen” op.
 21 for Chandos with the Bergen Philharmonic and Neeme Järvi received outstanding critical acclaim.
 Neeme Järvi subsequently invited Ragnhild to debut with the Estonian National Symphony Orchestra in February 2012.
-Debuts in 2013 included a.o. the Kennedy Center in Washington D.C. the Mariinsky Concert Hall, the Beethovenfest Bonn, the Moravian Autumn in Brno, the Gothenburg Symphony, the Staatskapelle Schwerin, and the NDR Radio Philharmonic Hannover.
-2014 will see debuts with the Tampere Philharmonic, the MDR Symphony Orchestra Leipzig and at the Tonhalle Zürich, and she will return to the Oslo Philharmonic as well as to the Bergen International Festival where she will premiere a new piece by Lasse Thorsen.
+Debuts in 2013 included a.o. the Kennedy Center in Washington D.C. the Mariinsky Concert Hall, the Beethovenfest Bonn, the Moravian Autumn in Brno, the Gothenburg Symphony, and the NDR Radio Philharmonic Hannover.
+2014 has seen debuts with the Tampere Philharmonic, the MDR Symphony Orchestra Leipzig and at the Tonhalle Zürich as well as returns to the Oslo Philharmonic and to the Bergen International Festiva.
+Debuts in 2015 include a.o. the Freiburg Philharmonic Orchestra/Fabrice Bollon, the National Orchestra of Belgium/Ion Marin and Düsseldorf Tonhalle/Düsseldorf Symphony with a "carte blanche" programme.

 At only 13 years of age Ragnhild made her debut with the Bergen Philharmonic where she performed the Mendelssohn Violin Concerto, and with the Trondheim Symphony Orchestra.
 The following year she was invited to make her debut with the Oslo Philharmonic Orchestra.
 Since then she has performed with all major Norwegian orchestras as well as with the Minnesota Orchestra (Andrew Litton), the Danish National Radio Symphony Orchestra, the Residentie Orkest The Hague (Santtu-Matias Rouvali), the Nordic Symphony (Anu Tali), and the Ukrainian National Philharmonic Orchestra among others.